-The High Contracting Parties reciprocally undertake in no case to seek the settlement, by other than pacific means, of disputes or conflicts of any kind which may arise between the Netherlands and Poland and which it may not have been possible to settle within a reasonable period by the normal methods of diplomacy.
+The High Contracting Parties reciprocally undertake in no case to seek the settlement, by other than pacific means, of disputes or conflicts of any kind which may arise between the Netherlands and Norway and which it may not have been possible to settle within a reasonable period by the normal methods of diplomacy.

-All disputes of every kind which concern a right claimed by one of the High Contracting Parties and opposed by the other Party, and which it may not have been possible to settle amicably by the normal methods of diplomacy, shall be submitted for decision to the Permanent
+All disputes of every kind which concern a right claimed by one of the High Contracting Parties and opposed by the other Party, and which it may not have been possible to settle amicably by the normal methods of diplomacy, shall be submitted for decision to the Permanent Court of International Justice or to an arbitral tribunal as hereinafter laid down.
+It is understood that the disputes referred to above include, in particular, those mentioned in Article 13, paragraph 2, of the Covenant of the League of Nations.

-1 Traduit par le Secrétariat de la Société des Nations, à titre d'information.
+&lt;sup>1 Traduit par le Secrétariat de la Société des Nations, à titre d'information.

-1 Translated by the Secretariat of the League of Nations, for information.
+Translated by the Secretariat of the League of Nations, for information.

-2 The exchange of ratifications took place at Warsaw, January 27, 1931.
+&lt;sup>2 The exchange of ratifications took place at Oslo, January 8th, 1934.